The XC40 competes in the entry-level luxury SUV class.

 The cabin is nicely furnished, and the front seats are very comfortable.

-Volvo's Pilot Assist driver assistance system, which combines adaptive cruise control and lane keeping assistance, is available.
+Volvo's optional driver assistance system combines adaptive cruise control and lane keeping assistance.